Narasimha (2012 film)

-Narasimha is 2012 released Kannada-language film starring V. Ravichandran and Nikeesha Patel.
-Actress Sanjjanaa plays a cameo role of a dancer.
+Narasimha is 2012 Indian Kannada-language film starring V. Ravichandran and Nikesha Patel.
+Actress Sanjjana plays a cameo role of a dancer.
 Directed by the comedy actor-turned-director S. Mohan, the film is a remake of Tamil movie Maayi.
 Hamsalekha is the music director of the film.
 N. M. Kumar has produced the venture under K. N. M Movies banner.
 The movie released across the Karnataka cinemas on 23 March 2012 on the auspicious Ugadi festival.